-In determining whether a representative should be able to vote, the committee noted that most ex-officio members on Senate committees are voting members.
-It was the sense of the committee that, although not explicitly stated in the Plan of Organization, the inclusion of voting ex-officio representatives of the various Vice Presidents on Senate committees which deal with the business of their respective divisions was done in the spirit of giving them an active role in formulating policy which they would be expected to carry out administratively.
-The committee therefore felt it was appropriate that the Vice President of IT should be extended the same privilege to participate in the policy formulation of a committee which has clearly come to expect considerable administrative action on the part of IT.
+In determining whether a representative should be able to vote, the committee noted that most ex-officio members on Senate committees are voting members, and all ex-officio members on the APAS Committee are able to vote.
+In previous discussions about committee membership, it was the sense of the committee that, although not explicitly stated in the Plan of Organization, the inclusion of voting ex-officio representatives of various units on Senate committees which deal with the business of their respective divisions was done in the spirit of giving them an active role in formulating policy which they would be expected to carry out administratively.
+The committee felt it was appropriate that the University Registrar should be extended the same privilege to participate in the policy formulation of the APAS Committee.